dmbarbour/glas/docs/GlasObject.md

         ...
         01111111    128

 In practice, varnats are unlikely to use more than four bytes in Glas Objects.
-At some point in the range above a few megabytes, use of stowage becomes superior for scaling and structure sharing than use of big binaries.
+At some point in the range above a few megabytes, use of stowage references becomes superior to using ever larger binaries.

 ### Escapes